Enhancement Shaman DPS Spec, Builds, and Talents — Shadowlands Pre-Patch 9.0.1

 - Shamanism allows for more liberal Bloodlust / Heroism usage without having to worry about the 10-minute lockout.
 Great for solo and duo content.

 - Skyfury Totem provides a moderate boost when staying in the same area, increasing your Critical Strike damage and Healing by 20% for 15-seconds, with a 40-second cooldown that is low enough to be used liberally, and boosting allies within its range on top of that.

 - Counterstrike Totem replicates and reflects damage you take for 15 seconds, on a 45-second cooldown.
-This can be really strong when in a high damage area to deal some chip damage to targets around you, and convert your health pool into additional damage.
+This can be really strong when in dealing with lots of enemies to convert your health pool into damage.

 Other options that are useful include Swelling Waves and Spectral Recovery as healing tools, increasing your sustain either while in combat or moving between encounters.
 Thundercharge can have some limited uses, increasing the recovery rate of your cooldowns between areas, but Enhancement does not have a lot of impactful tools to make use of this effect.

-Ethereal Form, Purifying Waters, and Grounding Totem, on the other hand, have very limited PvE uses, being more focused on in-combat control more suited to a PvP engagement, and as such are not really recommended for large groups of low health enemies.
+Ethereal Form, Purifying Waters, and Grounding Totem have very limited PvE uses, being more focused on in-combat control more suited to a PvP engagement, and as such are not really recommended for large groups of low health enemies.